 All signal wiring terminations are located behind the terminal cover (figure 1.3).
 This acts not only as protection, but also as a thermal 'container' to reduce temperature fluctuations as much as possible for the thermocouple cold junction terminations.
 To remove the rear cover, release the screw securing it to the rear of the recorder.
 Slot 1 is the topmost slot, and channel 1 is the right-most channel.
-See also section 4.4

-Figure 1.5 shows signal wiring for the various inputs/outputs supported by the recorder.
+Figure 1.5 shows signal wiring for the various inputs supported by the recorder.

-Note: Recommended maximum wire size is 2.5 mm
+Note: Recommended maximum wire size is 2.5 mm2